 For both professionals on the circuit and fans who travel to attend their favorite festivals and faires, traveling can seem daunting!
 Not only do you have garb to pack (has anyone seen my favorite mug?), you have all the usual challenges of a trek.
 Travel rarely goes exactly as planned and that can be a good thing if you are prepared!
 Professional archer and performer Kris Makoa Johnston shares some of her go-to traveling guidelines.

 Problems inevitably arise while traveling; minimize problematic situations before they occur.
-First, be sure someone knows where you’re going, what route you plan to take, and where you plan to stay.
+Be sure someone knows where you’re going, what route you plan to take, and where you plan to stay.
 With the convenience of today’s technology, it is easy to keep a safety buddy informed.

 If you are traveling by air, download the apps for the airlines you will be using and any apps for travel arrangements that need to be made upon your arrival.
 If you are traveling by vehicle, get your tune-up done with plenty of time to spare, wash the vehicle to expose any potentially hazardous flaws, and make sure items such as the jack, spare tire and jumper cables, tire patch kit, fix-a-flat, and other essentials are easily accessible.
 If you are unfamiliar with roadside emergency problem solving, YouTube has many tutorials.
 A first aid kit and an emergency roadside tool kit are essential along with water and blankets.